kubernetes/enhancements/keps/sig-node/1898-hardened-exec/README.md

 <<[UNRESOLVED]>>

-OPEN QUESTION: How many releases should we wait before requiring request body parameters?
+OPEN QUESTION: How many releases should we wait before graduating `HardenedExecRequests` to Beta?

 <<[/UNRESOLVED]>>